 The settee is a $10 find from Goodwill I transformed with Benjamin Moore Revere Pewter paint (even the fabric), an old French boutis quilt, and also linen pillows.

-Since I use the bedroom as a studio, the space is frequently in disarray!
+Since I also use the bedroom as a studio, the space is frequently in disarray!
 Indeed, dropcloths, art table, paints, giftwrap, half-painted thrift store finds, fabric, and paints are staples in here.

 It is definitely still evolving, and I’m glad at least one wall is finished!